compayer/compayer-lib-php/README.md

 ## License

-The project is available as open source under the terms of the [GPL v3 License](https://www.gnu.org/licenses/gpl-3.0).
+The project is available as open source under the terms of the [Apache-2.0 License](https://opensource.org/licenses/Apache-2.0).